scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Reviews-258-260-Old-Fitz-13-15-and-16-year.md

 tags:
 - heaven hill
 - bourbon
-- 11 year
-- 8
-- 9
-- bottled in bond
-- old fitzgerald
-- wheater
+- 4 stars
-- kentucky
+- 3 stars
 ---

 I've had a sample of Old Fitz 16 year sitting in an empty Blood Oath Pact 3 box on my desk for some time now so it's time for a review.
 I'd also been wanting to review the 13 and 15 year for at least as long so here we are with a triple Old Fitz decanter tasting.
 I tasted these blind, [the video is on Instagram](https://www.instagram.com/tv/CEZhVHxHgYF/?utm_source=ig_web_copy_link), and then sat down to write more detailed tasting notes.